eitanyaffe/hpipe/README.md

 Output files should be generated under `$HPIPE_DIR/projects/project1/output`.

-To run hpipe create a configuration directory based of the original template or some other pre-existing template.
+To run hpipe create a configuration directory based off the original template or some other pre-existing template.
 For example:
 ```
 cp -r config/template config/my_project